upoma8901/giphy/README.md

 ### JS
 - [X] Create  an AJAX function inseide the click handler
 - [X] Get the response from using your search URL https://api.giphy.com/v1/gifs/search?q=puppy&rating=pg&api_key=dc6zaTOxFJmzC
-- [ ] Display the original image to the screen
+- [x ] Display the original image to the screen

 ### Wrap
-- [ ] Push your changes!
+- [ x] Push your changes!

 ## Day 2
 ### JS
-- [ ] Take user input from the input box when button is clicked
+- [ x] Take user input from the input box when button is clicked
-- [ ] Update the API request url based on user input
+- [ x] Update the API request url based on user input
-- [ ] Display the image to the screen
+- [ x] Display the image to the screen

 ### Wrap
-- [ ] Push your changes!
+- [ x] Push your changes!

 ## Day 3